-The methods below are in the IMap interface for entry processing.
+The IMap interface provides the following methods for entry processing:

-- executeOnKey processes an entry mapped by a key. - executeOnKeys processes entries mapped by a collection of keys. - submitToKey processes an entry mapped by a key while listening to event status. - executeOnEntries processes all entries in a map.

-• executeOnEntries can also process all entries in a map with a defined predicate.
+- executeOnKey processes an entry mapped by a key. - executeOnKeys processes entries mapped by a collection of keys. - submitToKey processes an entry mapped by a key while listening to event status. - executeOnEntries processes all entries in a map. - executeOnEntries can also process all entries in a map with a defined predicate.